mongodb/mongo-go-driver/data/retryable-reads/README.rst

 ==================================

 This test will be used to ensure drivers properly retry after encountering PoolClearedErrors.
-This test MUST be implemented by any driver that implements the CMAP specification.
+It MUST be implemented by any driver that implements the CMAP specification.
+This test requires MongoDB 4.2.9+ for ``blockConnection`` support in the failpoint.

 1. Create a client with maxPoolSize=1 and retryReads=true.
 If testing against a sharded deployment, be sure to connect to only a single mongos.